Coefficients of the Inflated Eulerian Polynomial: Introduction

+In Section~\ref{sec:palindromicity}, we address the question of the palindromicity of $\Qn(x)$.
+We provide a characterization of positive integer sequences $\s$ for which $\Qn(x)$ is palindromic, see Theorem~\ref{thm:palindromic}.
+In particular, this result implies that $T_{n}(x)=Q_{n}^{(1,2,\ldots,n)}(x)$ is palindromic, as mentioned by Chung and Graham~\cite{ChungGraham2013}.

+Beck, Braun, K{\"o}ppe, Savage, and Zafeirakopoulos~\cite[Thm.~4.1]{GorensteinPaper} provided a different characterization of palindromic $\Qn(x)$.
+We give a direct proof of the equivalence of the two characterizations in Section~\ref{sec:Gorenstein_cond_equiv}.

-The paper is organized as follows.
-In Section \ref{sec:background}, we provide the historical background of this problem.
-In particular, we explain how $Q_{n}^{(\mathbf{s})}(x)$ is related to the $\mathbf{s}$-lecture hall partitions\textit{ }introduced by Bousquet-Mélou and Eriksson \cite{BousquetII}.
-Section \ref{sec:A-alternative-description} presents Pensyl and Savage's description of $Q_{n}^{(\mathbf{s})}(x)$ in terms of certain statistics on $\mathbf{s}$-inversion sequences.
-In Section \ref{sec:Reversible-sequences}, we provide a combinatorial characterization of $Q_{n}^{(\mathbf{s})}(x)/\left(1+x+\cdots+x^{s_{n}-1}\right)$ that, in particular, proves its polynomiality.
-In Section \ref{sec:The-case-of}, we introduce a lemma (Lemma \ref{lem:LemKey}), which is the main ingredient in the proof of Theorem \ref{thm:Main}.
+The rest of the paper is organized as follows.
+In Section~\ref{sec:background}, we provide historical background about $\s$-lecture hall partitions and the polynomial $\Qn (x)$ as well as some examples.
+Section~\ref{sec:A-alternative-description} presents a description of $Q_{n}^{(\mathbf{s})}(x)$ in terms of certain statistics on $\mathbf{s}$-inversion sequences, due to Pensyl and Savage~\cite{PensylSavage2013}.
+We use this result in Section~\ref{sec:Reversible-sequences} to provide a combinatorial characterization of $P_{n}^{(\mathbf{s})}(x)$ in terms of \mbox{$\s$-inversion} sequences.
+In Section~\ref{sec:The-case-of}, we study the notion of contractibility in the light of the aforementioned combinatorial descriptions of $\Qn (x)$ and $P_{n}^{(\mathbf{s})}(x)$ in terms of $\s$-inversion sequences.
+We introduce a lemma (Lemma~\ref{lem:LemKey}), which is the main ingredient in the proof of Theorem~\ref{thm:Main}.
 We then use this lemma to show that all nondecreasing sequences are contractible.
-Finally, we conclude the proof of Theorem \ref{thm:Main} in Section \ref{sec:Proof-of-the}.
+In Section~\ref{sec:Proof-of-the}, we conclude the proof of Theorem~\ref{thm:Main}, completing our characterization of contractible sequences.
+The remaining portion of the paper is devoted to study the unimodality and palindromicity of $\Qn(x)$.
+Specifically, we prove Theorem~\ref{ThmUnimodal} in Section~\ref{sec:unimodality} and we provide our characterization of palindromicity of $\Qn(x)$ in Section~\ref{sec:palindromicity}.
+In Section~\ref{sec:Gorenstein_cond_equiv}, we describe the relationship between our characterization of palindromicity and that of Beck et al. Finally, in Section~\ref{sec:concluding_remarks}, we make some concluding remarks regarding possible extensions of our work.